 Did you know beetles make up about 40% of insect species?

-Beetles have a very hard exoskeleton ( outer skeleton ) and hard forewings, like all insects their bodies are made up of three parts: the head, thorax and abdomen.
-Different species of beetle have different appendages, but for the purpose of this activity I have kept things simple.
+Beetles have a tough exoskeleton ( outer skeleton ) and hard forewings; like all insects, their bodies are made up of three parts: the head, thorax and abdomen.
+Different beetle species have different appendages, but I have kept things simple for this activity.

 Build a beetle

-Print out the beetle below and cut into separate parts for each number.
+Print out the beetle below and cut it into separate parts for each number.

-The idea of the game being that all the bits start off in the middle and each player retrieves a body part depending on the number rolled on a dice.
+The idea of the game is that all the bits start in the middle, and each player retrieves a body part depending on the number rolled on a die.

 The first player to build a complete insect wins.